 What is the Order of the Baobab?

-Ben-Africa thus takes the Baobab as its symbol of the responsible and sustainable organisation.
-The Order of the Baobab is our award for to either individuals or organisations for their extraordinary achievements in advancing organisational ethics on the continent of Africa.
+BEN-Africa takes the baobab as its symbol of a responsible and sustainable organisation.
+The Order of the Baobab is our award to either individuals or organisations for their extraordinary achievements in advancing organisational ethics on the continent of Africa.
 The award was inaugurated in 2014.